Voice AI vs IVR: What's the Difference and Which Do You Need?

 Typical Voice AI Experience:

-4. AI checks calendar, gathers details, books appointment
+- AI checks the calendar, gathers details, and books the appointment

 What Are the Cost Differences?